 Understanding Commercial Real Estate

-At its core, what is considered commercial real estate refers to properties used primarily for business purposes rather than residential living.
-These assets are designed to generate income, either through rental yields or capital appreciation when sold.
-Unlike homes or apartments meant for personal habitation, CRE encompasses buildings and land intended for commercial activities, such as offices, stores, or warehouses.
+What is considered commercial real estate?
+There are two main types of properties: residential; and commercial properties.
+These are primarily used for business purposes rather than residential living.
+CRE assets are designed to generate income, either through rentals or speculative for value appreciation and sold at a later date.
+Unlike homes or apartments meant for personal use, commercial encompasses buildings and land intended for commercial activities, like offices, retail stores or warehouses.

-Income Generation: Properties leased to tenants provide steady revenue streams
+Income Generation: Properties leased to tenants provide steady revenue streams, ROI.

-Scale & Complexity: Larger transactions with intricate financing structures
+Scale and Complexity: Larger transactions with complicated financing structures.
+M&A, etc.

 Business Purpose